chrislyons-dev/flarelette-hono/docs/contributing/development.md

 # Development Setup

-See [CONTRIBUTING.md](../../CONTRIBUTING.md) for development setup instructions.
+See `CONTRIBUTING.md` in the repository root for development setup instructions.